Entering Student FAQs

 The Law School Financial Aid Office also maintains a listing of outside scholarship sources.
 This listing is updated periodically and all students are encouraged to apply for outside scholarships.

-Incoming students should file their FAFSA by the priority deadline of March 1st of the year they plan to enroll at the law school.
-Incoming students should submit their FAFSA and The Temple Law School Incoming Student Financial Aid Application should be submitted no later than your first admissions deposit deadline.
+Returning students should file their FAFSA by the priority deadline of March 15th of the year they plan to enroll at the law school.
+Incoming students should submit their FAFSA and The Temple Law School Incoming Student Financial Aid Application no later than your first admissions deposit deadline.

 If you intend to apply for loans, you will also need to complete the loan application process.
 More information on the steps you need to complete to receive a loan are available on the Financial Aid page of the Law School website.
-There is no deadline to apply for loans and you may apply for a loan at any time during the academic year.
+You may apply for a loan at any time during the academic year.
 However, in order to insure that your funds are available by the start of classes you should complete the loan application process by the end of July.